spalte/OIDCRedirect/README.md

 docker-compose up --build
 ```

-This will build the OIDC redirect image, and launch it (port 8085) along with OHIF (port 3000).
+This will build the OIDC Redirect image, and launch it (port 8085) along with OHIF (port 3000).

 Once launched you should be able to open OHIF locally.